-Before our operations commence, The Ocean Cleanup takes several steps in consideration of local communities, wildlife, and habitats.
+Before our operations commence, The Ocean Cleanup takes several steps into consideration of local communities, wildlife, and habitats.

-Considering that we are still developing this process, our intention is to provide more information on this page in the future, including a summary of results of existing impact assessments.
+Considering that we are still developing this process, our intention is to provide more information here in the future, including a summary of the results of existing impact assessments.